 Similarly, to minimize the effort required to gain access to DesignSafe, closely collaborating researchers should submit a single collaborative allocation request rather than several individual requests.
 For example, a PI and associated post-doctoral researchers; investigators supported by the same funding grant; and researchers in the same lab group should consider submitting a request describing and justifying the various sub-activities.
 One of the collaborators is designated as the PI, and others can be designated as co-PIs.

 An acknowledgement of support from the DesignSafe project and the National Science Foundation should appear in any publication of material, whether copyrighted or not, that describes work which benefited from access to DesignSafe cyberinfrastructure resources.
-For suggested language, see https://www.designsafe-ci.org/terms/
+If you wish to acknowledge DesignSafe, the following paper can be used as a reference:

 Well-written research allocation requests will meet the following guidelines: